 Charlotte, NC brings to mind the term "southern charm".ï¿½ This city is growing rapidly, but still holds on to its southern roots.
 The city has multiple neighborhoods each with its own distinct charm.
 You are sure to find one that fits you perfectly.
 Charlotte is a perfect place to live if you are looking for a southern town that offers a city like feel while also being affordable.
 The cost of living is lower than the national average.
 You will also find a plethora of affordable homes with home prices coming in at 13% less than the national average.

 © 3cl - flickr

 Why not live in paradise?
-In Honolulu, the water is beautiful, and the temperature averages 80 degrees year round.
+In Honolulu, HI, the water is beautiful, and the temperature averages 80 degrees year round.
 The residents of Honolulu enjoy a relaxed and laid back atmosphere.
 The city is known for its family values and a sense of community.
 There are more job opportunities than you might imagine.
 Honolulu actually has large downtown area with a beautiful skyline.
 These businesses provide many different types of jobs for individuals wanting to live on the island.

 - 10. Phoenix, AZScore: 81/100